thetisproject/thetis/docs/source/demo_2d_channel.rst

     elev_init = Function(P1_2d, name='initial elevation')

 We then need to define an analytical expression the the x,y coordinates of the mesh.
-To this end, we use Firedrake's ``SpatialCoordinate`` and define an UFL expression (see
+To this end, we use
-`Firedrake's interpolation manual <http://firedrakeproject.org/interpolation.html>`_ for more information)::
+:py:func:`SpatialCoordinate` and define an `UFL <http://fenics-ufl.readthedocs.io/en/latest/>`_ expression (see `Firedrake's interpolation manual <http://firedrakeproject.org/interpolation.html>`_ for more information)::